 This article first appeared in Christian Research Journal, volume 35, number 03 (2012).
+The full text of this article in PDF format can be obtained by clicking here.
 For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org

 I love apologetics!
 Anyone who has heard me speak, sat in my class, read any of my books, or spent more than twenty minutes with me knows that I believe deeply in the importance of defending the Christian faith.
 And as a reader of the CHRISTIAN RESEARCH JOURNAL, I assume you do, too.
 Pastor and author Timothy Keller says one of the big issues facing the church today is the need for a renewal of apologetics.
 Keller says apologetics is important for two reasons.1

 First, Christians in the West will soon be facing missionaries from around the world.
 While loving communities are important, he says that we also need to be prepared to converse thoughtfully with people of differing worldviews.

 Second, there is a vacuum in Western secular thought.
 The enlightenment faith in science and progress has ended, and according to Keller, postmodernism is seen as a dead end, too.
 This is why Keller concludes, “There is a real opening, apologetically, in reaching out to thoughtful non-Christians, especially the younger, socially conscious ones.”